mesonbuild/meson/docs/markdown/Reference-manual.md

-   that override those set in the subproject's `meson_options.txt` (like `default_options` in `project`, they only have effect when Meson is run for the first time, and command line arguments override any default options in build files)
+   that override those set in the subproject's `meson_options.txt` (like `default_options` in `project`, they only have effect when Meson is run for the first time, and command line arguments override any default options in build files). *Since 0.52.0* if the subproject is configured using cmake, this array is converted to `[-Dkey=value, ...]` and passed to cmake invokation command.
  - `version` keyword argument that works just like the one in `dependency`.
 It specifies what version the subproject should be, as an example `>=1.0.1`